A project of

 Yellow-bellied Flycatcher

 Yellow-bellied Flycatcher was not one of the original Mountain Birdwatch species monitored between 2000 and 2010, but so little is known about this species that we felt compelled to contribute to the scientific knowledge of the Moss Tyrant.
-Yellow-bellied Flycatcher populations in our region appear to have declined in recent years across the Mountain Birdwatch region (mean annual regional trend = -1.28%, 95% Bayesian credible interval = -2.56% to 0.05%).
-Declines are greatest in the Catskills of New York (mean annual regional trend = -6.27%, 95% Bayesian credible interval = -10.26% to -1.11%) where this species has gone from uncommon (46 individuals detected in 2011) to almost absent (6 individual birds detected in 2022).
-The North American Breeding Bird survey reports an annual decline of approximately -2.5% and -4.2% for Yellow-bellied Flycatchers in Vermont and New Hampshire respectively, and overall declining trends (-0.2% per year) for the Atlantic Northern Forest (the northeastern U.S. plus Southeast Canada).
+Yellow-bellied Flycatcher populations in our region appear to have declined in recent years across the Mountain Birdwatch region (mean annual regional trend = -2.64%, 80% Bayesian credible interval = -3.59% to -1.67%).
+Declines are the most substantial in the Catskills of New York where this species has gone from uncommon (46 individuals detected in 2011) to just 9 and 10 individual birds detected in 2023 and 2024, respectively.

 RegionMean annual